snakers4/jungle-dd-av-sk/README.md

 - data/raw - the full 1TB dataset
 - data/micro - micro dataset

-Download the annotation files and micro dataset using the below python3 script:
+Download the annotation files and micro dataset using the below jupyter notebook snippet:

 ```
 import collections